Wadye17/cestrum-cli/README.md

 however, you can still make Cestrum print it out and wait for your confirmation before proceeding to the application of the reconfiguration by adding `-a` (or `--ask-confirmation`).

----
+> [!NOTE]
-**NOTE**
+> For *experimental* purposes, after each `kubectl` command execution, the process sleeps for 3 seconds.

-For visualisation purposes, after each `kubectl` command execution, the process sleeps for 3 seconds.
+> [!IMPORTANT]

----
+> Cestrum currently assumes that Kubernetes is installed and up and running, errors that can be raised by Kubernetes are not handled by Cestrum.

 ## Overriding a Configuration
 For safety purposes, Cestrum does not allow registering a configuration with the name of one that